Amund-Fremming/CaseInterview-FizzBuzz/docs/Backend_overview.md

 <pre>
 📦src
+ ┣ 📂Factory # SKRIV NOE SMART HER
+ ┣ 📂Interface # Contains all interfaces for the app.
- ┣ 📂components # The components made for the app
+ ┣ 📂Rules # Contains all classes that define rules for the app.
- ┣ 📂CustomHooks # The custom made React hooks
- ┣ 📂lib # Contains mock files and text data for translation ┣ 📂pages # The pages that can be viewed by users (admin page requires authentication) ┣ 📂sass # All mixins and variables to be used for consistent styling ┣ 📂services # Service files (for API communication, admin authentication etc.)
- ┃ ┣ 📂ApiManager # Defines how the frontend should communicate with the API to get data ┣ 📂utils # Contains utility functions
  ... etc.
 </pre>
 <br/>